suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 If you add jobs to `Status checks that are required.`, it is inconvenient when you add a new job to the workflow and `Status checks that are required.` or change job names because until you merge a pull request to add a new job to the workflow you can't merge other pull requests.

+Futhermore, if you don't have the permission to change GitHub Repository Settings and you have to ask someone to change them, it would be inconvenient.

 So you should define a dedicated job and adding only the job to `Status checks that are required.`.
 We call this job `status-check` job.